 After these events, Delos and Delphi became sacred sites for the worship of Zeus, Leto, Artemis, and, especially, Apollo.
 The high priestess Pythia presided over the Temple of Apollo at Delphi, serving as its enigmatic oracle.

-The Pythian games were begun to honor and celebrate Apollo.
+The Pythian games were started to honor and celebrate Apollo.
 Wrestling, racing, and other competitive games were played and prizes like laurel wreaths, tripods, and more were given as prizes to the winners.
-The Romans introduced poetry, music, dance events, and competitions to honor and remember Apollo by his art too.
+The Romans introduced poetry, music, dance events, and competitions to honor and remember Apollo through his art too.

 Spartans had a different way to honor and celebrate their god.
 They would adorn the statue of Apollo with clothes and a meal was served to where masters and slaves ate equally, while they danced and sang along.